medric49/imitation-from-observation/README.md

 tensorboard --logdir exp_local
 ```
 * Copy-paste the `snapshot.pt` file from the experiment folder `exp_local` into the `experts` folder (create it in the root if it doesn't exist) and name it `reacher_hard.pt`

+### Context translation model training

-* Generate videos of expert acting in many random contexts
+* Generate demonstrations of the expert acting in many random contexts
 ```shell
 python generate_reacher_hard_expert_video.py
 ```
-The final dataset is stored in `videos/reacher_hard` and split into `train` and `valid` datasets.
+The demonstration dataset is stored in `videos/reacher_hard` and split into `train` and `valid` datasets.

-### Context translation model training
 * Train the context translation model on the Reacher Hard expert videos
 ```shell
 python train_ct.py task=reacher_hard